tub-aset/daf/README.md

 # General

-doorsbridge is a java library used to control DOORS from Java.
+doorsbridge is a java library used to control IBM Rational DOORS from Java.

 # Basic usage

 * Make sure that jacob-1.18-x64.dll or jacob-1.18-x86.dll are on the java library path.
 The easiest way to ensure that is to copy both files to your project root directory.
 * Use DoorsApplicationFactory to acquire a DoorsApplication instance.
 * Start DOORS and authenticate yourself, if needed.
 * Use the DoorsApplication instance to send commands to DOORS.

 # Advanced features